meilix/meilix-addons/README.md

 ```

 You need to log out and log back in for the group change to take effect.

-## Downloading the notebooks

-Download the tutorial notebooks by either

-- `git clone`ing this repository
-- `cd` into it

-or

-- Download this repository as a ZIP archive by clicking the green
-  '<> Code'-button in the Github web interface, and then select "Download ZIP"
-- Unpack the ZIP archive and `cd` into it

 ## Installing `pslab`